faaabio1618/filippi.dev/tutorials/ruby-in-functions/index.markdown

 When `ruby.wasm` compiles the Ruby code, it includes the entire Ruby interpreter.
 This results in creating a file that is on the order of megabytes.

-Considering that the size limit for functions is 256KB, we can't use it.
+Considering that the size limit for functions is 256KB, the answer is no.